Cairo Metro: Construction works

 The construction of Line 1 started in 1982 after the French government agreed on giving Egypt the necessary loan.
-The first section was opened on 27 September 1987 and the line was completed in 1989 connecting Helwan with El Marg and consisting of 33 stations with a total length of 43 km of which 4.7 km underground.
-In 1999, New El Marg station was added to the northern end of the line, bringing its total length to 44.3 km.
+The first section was opened in 27 September 1987 and the line was completed in 1989 connecting Helwan with El Marg and consisting of 34 stations with a total length of 42.5 km of which 4.7 km underground.
+In 1999, New El Marg station was added to the northern end of the line, bringing its total length to 44 km.
 Helwan University station was built between Wadi Houf and Ain Helwan stations.

 Cairo's metro network was greatly expanded in the mid-1990s with the building of Line 2, from Shoubra El Kheima to Cairo University, with an extension to Giza.
 The line includes the first tunnel under the Nile.
 The construction of the line was finished in October 2000, and it was later extended to El Mounib.